cvar-upm/aerostack/README.md

 - `${DRONE_STACK}/documentation/matlab_dependencies.txt`

 ## License

-All distributed software, except the packages listed in the following, are subject to `3-clause BSD` license (see the file: `LICENSE`).
+All distributed software, except the packages listed in the following, are subject to `GPL-3.0` license: http://www.gnu.org/licenses/gpl-3.0.en.html (see the file: `LICENSE`).

 This software stack uses other third-party open-source libraries (some of them are inluded in the soure of the stack as separate packages):